magento/knowledge-base/src/troubleshooting/general/magento-2.4.1-known-issue-unable-to-change-amazon-account-in-google-chrome.md

 The issue might happen in one of the following situations:

 * When the `SameSite` cookie value is `LAX`, the cookie will not be sent as part of any third-party calls.
-* Mozilla Firefox content blocking feature prevents third-parties from tracking browser user’s activities by blocking usage of scripts and client-side storage mechanisms.
-Firefox uses an external vendor Disconnect.me to provide a list of tracking sites to be blocked.
+* Mozilla Firefox content blocking feature prevents third-parties from tracking browser users’ activities by blocking usage of scripts and client-side storage mechanisms.
+Firefox uses an external vendor, Disconnect.me to provide a list of tracking sites to be blocked.
 Amazon Pay uses an iframe on a third-party website to return an access token after sign-in and render Address and wallet widget.
-With the content blocking feature, Amazon Pay iframe load requests are considered as third-party tracking requests and get blocked resulting in buyer not able to proceed with checkout.
+With the content blocking feature, Amazon Pay iframe load requests are considered as third-party tracking requests and get blocked, resulting in the buyer not being able to proceed with checkout.
 * Any situation where third-party cookies or JS are being explicitly blocked by the browser.

 ## Solution